 As is often the case in a small town, Cookson doesn't have a public transportation system that people use for their commute.

-The education level of Cookson citizens is very high relative to the national average among all cities (21.84%): 38.18% of adults in Cookson have a bachelor's degree or even advanced degree.
+The citizens of Cookson are very well educated compared to the average community in the nation: 38.18% of adults in Cookson have a bachelor's degree or even advanced degree.

 Cookson is an extremely ethnically-diverse town.
 The people who call Cookson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cookson residents report their race to be White, followed by Native American.
 Important ancestries of people in Cookson include English, Irish, German, Scottish, and Polish.